-Your local County Emergency Management has an emergency notification system able to send emergency messages via land line telephone, wireless phone, and Voice over Internet Protocol (VoIP) phone to residents and businesses within the county.
+Pacific County Emergency Management has an emergency notification system able to send emergency messages via landline telephone, wireless phone, and Voice over Internet Protocol (VoIP) phone to residents and businesses within the county.
 Emergency response personnel use this system to notify at-risk homes and businesses with specific information about a disaster or emergency.
 Registrant information is kept safe and confidential; registrants are contacted only when there is a threat.